 In 1957 four brothers; Will Hopper, Steve Hopper, Claude Hopper and Monroe Hopper began singing as the Hopper Brothers.
-In 1958 Connie Shelton, later Connie Hopper, would join the group as their pianist.
-The group became known as the Hopper Brothers & Connie.
+In 1958, Connie Shelton joined the group as their pianist.
+The group soon became known as the Hopper Brothers & Connie.

-Claude and Connie would marry in 1961 and the group would start singing full time in 1970.
-Pianist Roger Talley would join the group in 1974 and stay with the Hopper Brothers & Connie until his own family started a trio in late 1983.
-Wife Debra Talley and brother Kirk Talley would also be members of the Hopper Brothers & Connie.
+Claude and Connie married in 1961, and the group would start singing full time in 1970.
+Pianist Roger Talley joined the group in 1974 and stayed with the Hopper Brothers & Connie until his own family started a trio in late 1983.
+Roger's wife Debra Talley and brother Kirk Talley were also members of the Hopper Brothers & Connie.
 Other noted members included Rex Foster, Lee Chilton, Barry McGee, Sharon Watts, Shannon Briggs, Greg Bentley and Shannon Childress.

 The group's vocal lineup solidified in 1989 after Dean Hopper married Kim Greene of the Greenes and Kim joined the group.
 The lineup of Dean, Kim, Claude, and Connie with Mike playing drums and occasionally singing bass has been consistent since that time.